Morocco: Field Studies in Journalism and New Media

-This program provides students with an exciting opportunity to learn foreign reporting under the supervision of veteran journalists.
+This newly launched program provides students with an exciting opportunity to learn foreign reporting under the supervision of veteran journalists.
 Based in the bustling capital of Rabat, the program creates the flavor of a working newsroom with students engaged in ongoing reporting assignments in their preferred media format — print, video, audio, photography, and/or multimedia.
 Students learn from leading Moroccan scholars and academics about all aspects of Moroccan society, politics, and culture.

 The focus of the program is on gathering, analyzing, and crafting a major feature story, which has the possibility of being placed in a US media outlet.
 This program briefly reviews the basics of doing journalism but is primarily an opportunity for students to practice doing journalism in the field in a different cultural context.
 Students from a variety of majors are encouraged to apply.
 Excellent writing and/or photo ability and a strong interest in journalism are a plus.

 The program is run in partnership with Mary Stucky, co-founder of and lead journalist at Round Earth Media, one of the most successful and highly respected news organizations in media today.
 Mary Stucky has vast experience mentoring young, independent reporters.
-Students receive hands-on mentorship from experienced Round Earth Media reporters, editors, photojournalists, and filmmakers as well as prominent Moroccan journalists.
+Students will receive hands-on mentorship from experienced Round Earth Media reporters, editors, photojournalists, and filmmakers as well as prominent Moroccan journalists.

-Student feature stories — produced during the program’s independent study period — will be considered for publication (print, broadcast, or online) under the student’s byline.
+Student feature stories — produced during the program’s Independent Study period — will be considered for publication (print, broadcast, or online) under the student’s byline.
 Students with intermediate high or advanced French or Arabic may be able to submit their stories to Moroccan media outlets in the target language.

 The curriculum focuses on critical methodologies necessary for careers in journalism, skills that are also applicable to other fields.
 Students develop skills such as: